Super Friends: The Legendary Super Powers Show: Toyline tie-in

 Unlike the previous series, Super Friends: The Legendary Super Powers Show was produced to tie in with the Super Powers Collection toyline produced by Kenner, hence the name change.
 The general story, as detailed in the mini-comics that accompanied the figures, was that the major heroes of Earth had teamed up to fight Darkseid and his villains.

 Characters

 Super Friends/Justice League of America

-Thirteen heroes made up the Super Friends.
-They were:
+The Super Friends consist of 13 heroes: